ybkamaleri/boligfinn/README.md

 make_db(DF)
 ```

+You know that it won’t be easy to remember things that you don’t use
+frequently :smile:.
+At least I have that problem.
+Therefore if you want
+to save the downloaded data as a database, this will be created
+automatically and you don’t have to remember what the database is call\!
-Database will be created automatically.
-Therefore it is not necessary to
-specify the database name.
+Therefore it is not necessary to specify the database name.

 ``` r
 read_db()